Valiente (wrestler)

-Valiente (born May 30, 1974) is a Mexican luchador enmáscarado, or masked professional wrestler, and is mainly known for his work in the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-Valiente's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-Valiente is Spanish for "Valiant", expressed by the sword icon on his mask.
-Valiente won the 2008 and the 2012 Reyes del Aire tournaments and is a former Mexican National Welterweight and CMLL World Trios Champion.
+Fernando Vega, best known as Valiente (Spanish for "Valiant"; born May 30, 1974) is a Mexican luchador enmáscarado (or masked professional wrestler), and is mainly known for his work in the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+He won the 2008 and the 2012 Reyes del Aire tournaments and is a former Mexican National Welterweight and CMLL World Trios Champion.

 Professional wrestling career

 Valiente made his debut in 1996, working on the Mexican independent circuit.
 After not making much headway Valiente actually retired from professional wrestling in the late 1990s.
 After almost five years away from the ring Valiente returned to wrestling in the early 2000s, hoping to make a name for himself.
+His ring name Valiente is Spanish for "Valiant", which is expressed by the sword icon on his mask.

 Consejo Mundial de Lucha Libre (2005–present)

-By 2005 Valiente began working regularly for Consejo Mundial de Lucha Libre (CMLL) while also training under Hijo del Gladiador and Guerrero del Futuro to hone his skills.
+By 2005, Valiente began working regularly for Consejo Mundial de Lucha Libre (CMLL) while also training under Hijo del Gladiador and Guerrero del Futuro to hone his skills.
 Valiente worked as a low to mid-card wrestler, a high flying tecnico (good guy or face character) whose high risk moves contradicted his short, overweight stature.
 Valiente took part in the 2006 Reyes del Aire (Spanish for "Kings of the Air") tournament, unfortunately he was the first wrestler eliminated.
-Valiente also participated in the Reyes del Aire in 2007, eliminating Super Nova before being eliminated himself.
-Valiente also earned a spot at that year's Anniversary show, teaming with Métalico and Stuka, Jr. to defeat Los Infernales (Euforia and Nosferatu) and Loco Max, with Valiente making the winning pin on Euforia.
+Valiente also participated in the Reyes del Aire in 2007, eliminating Super Nova, before being eliminated himself.
+Valiente also earned a spot at that year's Anniversary show, teaming with Métalico and Stuka Jr. to defeat Los Infernales (Euforia and Nosferatu) and Loco Max, with Valiente making the winning pin on Euforia.